-Fact: Most personal injury cases are handled on a contingency fee basis, which means the attorney receives a portion of your settlement.
+Fact: Most injury cases are handled on a contingency fee basis, which means the attorney receives a portion of your settlement.
 If there is no judgment in your favor, you owe nothing.
-Attorneys also often offer free case evaluations.
-A case evaluation is a process where they meet with you to determine whether you should pursue a case with the assistance of an attorney.
+Most attorneys also offer free case evaluations.
+During a case evaluation, you meet with an attorney to determine whether a case can be pursued.

-Fact: This myth is often depicted on television shows and movies perpetuate the myth that injury attorneys are “ambulance chasers.”
+Fact: Unfortunately, television shows and movies perpetuate the myth that injury attorneys are “ambulance chasers.”
 The Indiana Supreme Court changed its Rules of Professional Conduct in 2010 to prohibit attorneys from contacting accident victims within 30 days of an incident.
-The Indiana Supreme Court Disciplinary Commission may charge attorneys who violate this rule can be charged with professional misconduct, and they could potentially lose their law license for a period of time.
+The Indiana Supreme Court Disciplinary Commission may charge attorneys who violate this rule with professional misconduct, and they could potentially lose their law license for a period of time.

-Fact: Personal injury attorneys are not just interested in big settlements, as most of them simply want justice for their clients.
+Fact: Attorneys are not just interested in big settlements.
+Most simply want justice for their clients.
 Insurance companies have teams of lawyers at their disposal that work to minimize the amount paid to settle a claim.
-Personal injury attorneys know that the odds of a fair settlement are against the average consumer unless they are also represented by counsel.
-As such, their primary goal is to ensure that clients receive fair compensation—nothing more and nothing less.
+Experienced attorneys know the average consumer is less likely to receive a fair settlement unless they also retain counsel.
+As such, their primary goal is to ensure that clients receive fair compensation, nothing more and nothing less.

-Fact: Personal injury attorneys realize that not every injury has a remedy available under law.
-Since most work on a contingency basis, they are unwilling to file frivolous lawsuits that have little or no chance of being awarded a settlement or winning a trial.
+Fact: Injury attorneys realize that not every injury has a remedy available under the law.
+Since most work on a contingency basis, they are unwilling to file frivolous lawsuits with little or no chance of winning a settlement or trial.
 In the personal injury arena, attorneys who work on a contingency basis only get paid if they successfully recover for their clients.
 Therefore, there is no incentive to file a frivolous lawsuit.

-Fact: Whether or not you need an attorney for your case depends on the circumstances, as what seems like a minor injury in the beginning could turn out to have expensive, long-term consequences.
-The decision to settle without an attorney should be made only after carefully considering all possible future expenses.
+Fact: Your need for an attorney in your case will depend on the circumstances, as what initially seems like a minor injury could have expensive, long-term consequences.
+You should only settle without an attorney after carefully considering all possible future expenses.
 An experienced attorney can review your case and help you determine whether a lawsuit is worthwhile.

-If you or a loved one have been injured as a result of another’s wrongdoing or negligence, contact an Indianapolis attorney from Wilson Kehoe Winingham.
+If you or a loved one experienced an injury due to another’s wrongdoing or negligence, contact an Indianapolis attorney from Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.
-Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.
+Complete an online contact form for a free, no-obligation case evaluation.